-Our flagship Orangutan Behaviour Project has been ongoing since 2003 when Borneo Nature Foundation Co-Director Dr Helen Morrogh-Bernard first started to habituate wild orangutans in the Sabangau Forest and collect data on their behaviour and ecology.
+Our flagship Orangutan Behaviour Project has been ongoing since 2003 when Borneo Nature Foundation Co-Director Dr Helen Morrogh-Bernard first started to habituate wild orangutans in the Sebangau Peat-swamp Forest (now: Sebangau National Park) and collect data on their behaviour and ecology.

 During the past 13 years we have followed over 100 different individuals and collected over 20,000 focal follow hours, making this one of the longest and largest studies of orangutan behaviour in their natural environment.
 These data have been collected by many people, principally our dedicated team of local field assistants and many international scientists, including seven PhD students.